VarunGorti/vgorti/content/posts/gto_explained_1.md

 We can do some simple algebra here and get $\text{QQ\_bluff\_freq} = 0.5$.

-If player 1 was losing money by bluffing QQ though, they simply wouldn't do it.
-So we can compute KK call freq similarly:
+We also know that Oscar must make Ivey indifferent between betting and checking QQ in order for this to be a Nash.
+Otherwise, Ivey would have incentive to deviate towards whichever action was better with his hand!
+So we can compute Oscar's KK call frequency similarly:

 $$
 QQ_{\text{ev\_giveup}} = \text{QQ}_{\text{ev\_bluff}}